ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - QUOTA_GOCRYPTFS_SOCK
      - "/dev/null"
      - A gocryptfs socket is needed by gocryptfs-xray to resolve encoded data paths from MiG data paths.
+   * - ACCOUNTING_UPDATE_INTERVAL
+     - 3600
+     - The frequency (seconds) of storage accounting updates.